sblauth/cashocs/docs/source/user/index.rst

 programs that showcase how cashocs can be used to solve optimal control, shape optimization, and topology optimization problems.

-.. include:: ../../../README.rst
-    :start-after: readme_start_disclaimer
-    :end-before: readme_end_disclaimer

-However, we will also provide links to either the underlying theory of PDE constrained optimization or to the relevant documentation of FEniCS in this tutorial.

 Note, that an overview over cashocs and its capabilities can be found in `Blauth, cashocs: A Computational, Adjoint-Based Shape Optimization and Optimal Control Software <https://doi.org/10.1016/j.softx.2020.100646>`_.